jim-schwoebel/allie/training/readme.md

 * '[atm](https://github.com/HDI-Project/ATM)' -  give ATM a classification problem and a dataset as a CSV file, and ATM will build the best model it can. &#x2611;
 * '[autogbt](https://github.com/pfnet-research/autogbt-alt)' - an experimental Python package that reimplements AutoGBT using LightGBM and Optuna. &#x2611;
 * '[autokaggle](https://github.com/datamllab/autokaggle)' - automated ML system trained using gbdt (regression and classification). &#x2611;
+* '[autokeras](https://autokeras.com/)' - automatic optimization of a neural network using neural architecture search (takes a very long time). &#x2611;
 * '[cvopt](https://github.com/genfifth/cvopt)' - Machine learning parameter search / feature selection module with visualization. &#x2611;
 * '[devol](https://github.com/joeddav/devol)' - genetic programming keras cnn layers. &#x2611;
 * '[hyperband](https://github.com/thuijskens/scikit-hyperband)' - implements a class HyperbandSearchCV that works exactly as GridSearchCV and RandomizedSearchCV from scikit-learn do, except that it runs the hyperband algorithm under the hood. &#x2611;